lllcccfff/GaussianDrive/readme.md

 ## Scene Config
 Place each scene config file under `SCENE_CONFIG_DIRECTORY` so `ScenarioEnv` can scan and recognize the reconstructed scene assets.

+## FAQ
+- `SimulatorInterface` import fails: confirm your renderer package is installed or added to `PYTHONPATH`.
+- Scene not discovered: check that `--scene_config_directory` points to a directory containing per-scene config files.
+- Rendering issues: ensure GPU/driver are normal; `render()` should return an RGB array of shape `(H, W, 3)`.